razor-network/docs-v2/docs/token-bridge/europa-defi-hub.md

 **Step 3:** Enter the amount of RAZOR tokens to be sent and click "Transfer."
 This will trigger 2 transactions for the user to confirm:

 - Approve the spending of RAZOR tokens by the Skale IMA contract.
 - Deposit RAZOR tokens to the Skale IMA contract to bridge tokens from Europa Defi Hub to Ethereum.
-The tokens will be burnt on the Europa Defi Hub and unlocked on Ethereum Mainnet to the user's address.
+The tokens will be burnt on the Europa Defi Hub and sent to the users address on Ethereum Mainnet.

 ![Schain to Ethereum](/img/bridge/portal-europa2ethereum.png)